-As a member of CareOne PLUS (HMO), the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2021 is \$1,900.
-The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for any late enrollment penalty and your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk in the Medical Benefits Chart.)
-If you reach the maximum out-of-pocket amount of \$1,900, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+Florida count toward this combined maximum out-of-pocket amount.
+(The amounts you pay for your Part D prescription drugs, and Supplemental Benefits (indicated in the Medical Benefits Chart with an asterisk) do not count toward your combined maximum out-of-pocket amount.)
+If you have paid \$3,750 for covered services, you will have 100 percent coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party.)